 - The Blade Always Lands Pointy End In: Or at least it does when an American flings it at Passepartout's table after Passepartout gets a little too cozy with Marlene Dietrich.

-- The Cameo: Peter Lorre!
+- Cameo Cluster: Peter Lorre!
 Buster Keaton!
 Frank Sinatra?
 And Noël Coward, John Gielgud, Trevor Howard, Charles Boyer, Cesar Romero, Cedric Hardwicke, Ronald Colman, Charles Coburn, George Raft, Marlene Dietrich, Red Skelton, John Carradine, Andy Devine, and the list just keeps going from there.
 Part of the film's gimmick was its long parade of brief cameo appearances by familiar faces, keeping audiences wondering who would show up next.

 - Canon Immigrant: Phileas Fogg's balloon ride happens not in the Verne novel, but in this film.
 The balloon ride has since become such an iconic part of the story that Michael Palin took a balloon ride in his 1989 travelogue, and modern printings of Verne's novel are sometimes published along with another Verne novel, Five Weeks in a Balloon, with a balloon on the cover.

 - Creative Closing Credits: A six-minute Saul Bass reconstruction of the events of the film.
 It can be seen here.

 - Epic Movie: Oh yes.
 Three hours long, shot on exotic locations, with a horde of cameos.